mathigon/textbooks/content/codes/content.md

       .legend(slot="legend") We can subtract 1, so we write a #[strong 1] in the 1s place.
 We're left with 0, and we are finished.

+{.fixme} I'm not sure exactly how to format this, Could just leave as is, or could do as a proof (see below).

 Here is that simple method put into steps.
 When converting decimal number N into binary:
 1. Start with the highest power of 2^n, d, that you can subtract from N.